hipe-0/Midi-Arpeggiator/README.md

 ![full assembly](Media/MainPanel.png)

+# Features
 + USB midi controler
-+ The design is by me.
++ Original design
-+ No reference to existing devices.
++ No reference to existing devices
 + Inspiration from software midi VST like Instachord, Melodicflow, Nora, Chtullu or Captain Chord.
-+ 3D Made with Fusion 360 in 3h. (see files enclosed)
++ 3D Made with Fusion 360. (files on thingiverse, see link below)
 + The body is 3D printed in PETG plastic, in 2 pieces : orange face (6h printing time) and translucent walls (3h printing time) glued together.
 A plug on the back secures the usb cable.
 (30 min printing time, in 2 parts)
-+ Buttons are low cost arcade machine buttons from another project
++ Arcade machine buttons

+# Usage tricks
 7 buttons on left hand are presets for the chords I, II, III, IV, V, VI and VII of the mode and the root key (choosen via potentiometer below)
 +  Pressing a chord button twice inverts the chord (minor gets major and major gets minor)
 +  Pressing a chord 3 times pushes all notes +1 semitone, to reach out-of-harmony chords and accidentals